 The Company's business, operations and financial condition could be materially adversely affected by the outbreak of epidemics or pandemics or other health crises beyond its control, including the current outbreak of COVID-19.
 On January 30, 2020, the World Health Organization declared the COVID-19 outbreak a global health emergency.
 Many governments have likewise declared that the COVID-19 outbreak in their jurisdictions constitutes an emergency.
-Reactions to the spread of COVID-19 have led to, among other things, significant restrictions on travel, business closures, quarantines and a general reduction in economic activity.
+Reactions to the spread of COVID-19 have led to, among other things, significant restrictions on travel, business closures, guarantines and a general reduction in economic activity.
 While these effects are expected to be temporary, the duration of the business disruptions and related financial impact cannot be reasonably estimated at this time.
 Such public health crises can result in volatility and disruptions in the supply and demand for various products and services, global supply chains and financial markets, as well as declining trade and market sentiment and reduced mobility of people, all of which could affect interest rates, credit ratings, credit risk and inflation.
 The risks to the Company of such public health crises also include risks to employee health and safety and a slowdown or temporary suspension of operations in geographic locations impacted by an outbreak.
-As a result of the COVID-19 outbreak, the Company temporarily suspended its drill program at its Golden Summit property and may have to delay or modify its proposed 2020 exploration activities at its Shorty Creek property.
 While the extent to which COVID-19 may impact the Company is uncertain, it is possible that COVID-19 may have a material adverse effect on the Company's business, results of operations and financial condition.